 Control of this camera is available through a switch on the dash, and the LED light will be on when the camera is activated.
 Visual images appear in the 12" video screen.

 Control for the dock camera is also available through the video screen.

-Models: (Optional) All Wakesetter models.
+Models: Optional on all Wakesetter models.